Kalvar/ios-Multi-Perceptron-NeuralNetwork/README.md

 ## Remarks

-1. About the user guide, I have no time to write the user and technical guide in here.
+About the user guide, I have no time to write the user and technical guide in here.
 Maybe one day I take a long term vacations, the guide will be implemented.

-2. If you wanna use this NN to do something, please try to help others person when they need to grown up via the technical help of NN. :-)